MAHESH1564/SimpleBluetoothLeTerminalUpdate/README.md

 The apps functionalities in general sense include
  1. Connecting to a BLE device and searching for various compatible ones.
- 2. Ability to send and receive UART packets
+ 2. Ability to send and receive UART packets.
- 3. It will be able to show the output in a general list form Added functionalities
+ 3. It will be able to show the output in a general list form.
+Added functionalities
  1. A few depreciated libraries have been improved to give support till android 13.
  2. It will be able to manage and save them into the data folder of the app in a shared folder according to the users choices.